Projection-Based Wavefunction-in-DFT Embedding

 Full-system DFT step can still be expensive

-No response of the environment to changes in the embedded region is included by default
+No environment environment to changes in the embedded region is included by default

-Despite embedding, the subspace can still be too large for current quantum hardware and active space reduction techniques may be needed
+Despite WF-in-DFT embedding, the embedded subsystem can still be too large for current quantum hardware and active space reduction techniques may be needed

 See Also